ismaelbej/Ethereum-Quick-Start/Ethereum Quick Start.md

-The first parameter is the account to unlock, the second parameter is the account's password, and the third parameter is the time to unlock the account for (in seconds).
+The first parameter is the account to unlock, the second parameter is the account's password, and the third parameter is the time to unlock the account (in seconds).

-We need to do this for every operation that will modify our balance.
+We need to do this for operations that can modify our balance.
-For example send a transaction.
+For example to send a transaction.

 We can check our balance (which should be zero).